Glasgow Warhog a small wargaming community based in Glasgow, Scotland. We play WW2 games in 28 mm or 1:56 scale.

-So the second thing to mention is we won.
-We won the shield for the Demonstration Game 2026.
+So the second thing to mention is WE WON.
+Yippee!
+We won1st place for the Best Demonstration Game and made our mark on a trophy / shield.
 Which was great - 1st place (in a tight field).

-The game was a massive 12 foot x 12 foot table (with a walk in section for access).
-It was huge -our largest.
+Our game was a massive 12 foot x 12 foot table (with a walk in section for access).
+It was huge - our largest.
 There were well over 1,200 28mm figures on the table.
 It was a logistical nightmare... assembling, painting boxing -up, transporting then unpacking.
 But we made it happen.

-A special thanks to our support troops (Joe, Gavin and Roberta) and also to everyone who came up and had a chat.
+A special thanks to our troops (Joe, Gavin and Roberta) and also to everyone who came up and had a chat.
+We have two videos on U tube a short one and a longer version if you prefer moving pictures!

-Omaha Beach - west side - Draw 1 (Verville) and Draw 3 (Les Moulins).
+Omaha Beach - west side - Draw 1 (Vierville-sur-Mer) and Draw 3 (Les Moulins).

 German Defenders - 352nd Infantry Division